Permissionless-Software-Foundation/p2wdb.com/docs/intro.md

 - Each entry can store up to 10 KB of data.
 - Data is guaranteed to be available for a year.
 After that, it naturally falls off the network.

-The P2WDB is built on top of the [Cash Stack](https://cashstack.info)
+The P2WDB is built on top of the [Cash Stack](https://cashstack.info).
+The community of developers can be contacted on [this Telegram channel](https://t.me/bch_js_toolkit).